Sophie Piper: Private life

-In their correspondence, Sophie reproached Axel for his sexual relationship to Eleanore Sullivan out of consideration for the feelings of Marie Antoinette: "I truly hope that she will never find out about this, for it would give her great pain", and: "Think of Her, the poor one, spare her such mortal sorrows!"
-Out of consideration of the reputation of the late queen Marie Antoinette, the correspondence of Axel von Fersen was later censured and in some extent even burned when it included material which was considered to be harmful to the reputation of the late queen.
+In their correspondence, Sophie reproached Axel for his sexual relationship with Eleanore Sullivan out of consideration for the feelings of Marie Antoinette: "I truly hope that she will never find out about this, for it would give her great pain", and: "Think of Her, the poor one, spare her such mortal sorrows!"
+Out of consideration of the reputation of the late queen Marie Antoinette, the correspondence of Axel von Fersen was later censured and to some extent even burned when it included material which was considered to be harmful to the reputation of the late queen.

-From 1784, it was noticed that she was courted by Baron Evert Wilhelm Taube af Odenkat, cousin of Hedvig Taube, and from about 1790, they were known to be involved in a serious long term relationship.
+From 1784, it was noticed that Sophie was courted by Baron Evert Wilhelm Taube af Odenkat, cousin of Hedvig Taube, and from about 1790, they were known to be involved in a serious long-term relationship.
 This affair took place in parallel with the affair of her friend duchess Charlotte and her younger brother Fabian Reinhold von Fersen, and the two women gave each other messages in their letters referring to "F." and "T."

-In 1795, she was widowed, and her relationship to Taube took on an official meaning.
-When duke Charles and duchess Charlotte left Sweden for their European journey in 1798, Sophie Piper declared that she would also go to Germany, but not as the lady in waiting in service of duchess Charlotte, but separately, with baron Taube, a decision she fulfilled.
-In Germany, however, Evert Wilhelm Taube died in Carlsbad, which was reportedly a great sorrow for her.
+In 1795, she was widowed, and her relationship with Taube became official.
+When duke Charles and duchess Charlotte left Sweden for their European journey in 1798, Sophie declared that she would also go to Germany, not as the lady in waiting in service of duchess Charlotte, but separately, with Baron Taube, a decision she fulfilled.
+In Germany, however, Taube died in Carlsbad, which was reportedly a great sorrow for her.

-In 1800, her mother died, and her brother Axel von Fersen the Younger returned to settle in the family residence in Stockholm, after which Sophie Piper resigned as chief lady in waiting of duchess Charlotte with the motivation that she was now to settle in her childhood home with her brother, who was unmarried, and keep his household and be his hostess.
+In 1800, her mother died, and her brother Axel von Fersen the Younger returned to settle in the family residence in Stockholm, after which Sophie resigned as chief lady in waiting of duchess Charlotte, intending to settle in her childhood home with her brother, who was unmarried, to keep his household and be his hostess.